d-edge/fasmi/README.md

 ## Watch

-The `-w` flags runs fasm in watch mode.
+The `-w` flag runs fasm in watch mode.
 The file is recompiled and disassembled automatically when saved.

 ## Platform